isovector/draconian-results/pho.md

 PHO order on gatherings and events
 ------------------------------------------------

-This content is a summary of the verbal PHO order on gatherings and events.
+This content is a summary of the [PHO order --- Gatherings and Events (PDF,
+422KB)]
+document.
 It is not legal advice and does not provide an interpretation of the law.
 In the event of any conflict or difference between this webpage and the order, the order is correct and legal and must be followed.

 ### Personal gatherings